 In this 8x8 All-in-One Communications review, we assess the pricing, features, interface, support, and security offered by this VoIP service.

 The three main options within the X Series range are 8x8 Express, X2, and X4.

 The lowest-price plan, 8x8 Express, is a very affordable $15 per user per month.
 That said, it was previously available for $12 (£10) per user per month, so its pricing has been impacted by global inflation caused by a tough few years.
 Far from being an overly basic option, it offers all-in-one communications suitable for most small businesses.
-After you’ve signed up, users can download an app for mobile and desktop, through which they can access voice calls, video calls, and text messaging.
-The plan enables unlimited calling in the US and Canada and includes visual voicemail and browser-based video conferencing.
+After signing up, users can download an app for mobile and desktop, through which they can access voice calls, video calls, and text messaging.
+The plan enables unlimited calling in the country of origin and includes visual voicemail and browser-based video conferencing.
 Plus, the first month is a no-commitment free trial.
 This is great news, giving companies time to trial the tools and delve into whether 8x8 is right for them.
 Other companies offer 14-day free trials.

 For enterprises there are even more comprehensive options.
 The X6, X7, and X8 plans include a contact center and cost $112, $131, and $170, per user per month, respectively.
 For most businesses, one of the three cheaper plans will suffice.

 The call options offered by 8x8 are more than just the standard VoIP calls, as the X Series enables high-definition audio and video conferencing with up to 100 participants.
 There are multiple moderation controls available, including host delegation and participant lobbies.
 Also, it’s possible to record the audio, video, and chat, to be published to the cloud for those who missed the meeting.